-and under-determined estimation problem, which are known to be difficult to resolve [79, 80].
+and under-determined estimation problem, which are difficult to resolve [79, 80].
 To improve

 the training efficiency and performance, we subsample in time from 60 timesteps to 11.
 In other words,

 instead of monthly monitoring, we predict the dynamic outputs at the initial step and every 6 months